MarioLisbona/CA-T1A1-workbook/README.md

 ('Nissan', 'Toyota', 2010, 2022, 1, 2, 3, 4, 5)
 ```

 Although tuples are very similar to lists they are the prefered data type if you know that your data will not change over time.
-When comaring a list and a tuple that contain exactly the same data, a tuple will require less memory that a list.
+When comaring a list and a tuple that contain exactly the same data, a tuple will require less memory than a list.
 This may make it a better option if memory use is a major factor in design.
 (Erdem Isbilen) [^50] See example below that shows a tuple taking up less memory than a list.

 ```py
 >>> import sys